EddieChoCho/tech_notes/Java/HowDoesSpringDistributedLockWork.md

 In the source code of the `obtain` method, the ReentrantLock instance field of RedisLockRegistry - `lock` is pivotal in ensuring the orderly acquisition of a RedisLock.
 Its purpose is to restrict only one thread at a time from attempting to acquire a RedisLock.
 Should no RedisLock object be associated with the provided key in the `locks` map, a new RedisLock is created with the key and returned.
-The value of the value will be assign to the String instance variable `lockKey` of RedisLock.
+The value of the key will be composed with the `registryKey` and assigned to the String instance variable `lockKey` of RedisLock.
 By default, this newly created RedisLock is an instance of RedisSpinLock.
 On the other hand, if a RedisLock object already exists for the key, that existing instance will be returned.

 Furthermore, the `lock` instance field also manages concurrent access to the `locks` map in the `expireUnusedOlderThan` method.
 Consequently, there is no need to be concerned about potential race conditions between these two methods.

-### Acquiring Distributed Lock through Invoking tryLock method of RedisLock
+## Acquiring a Distributed Lock Through Invoking `tryLock` Method of RedisLock

 ```java
 public final class RedisLockRegistry {